-TO CREDIT SUISSE INTERNATIONAL REGISTRATION DOCUMENT DATED 8 JULY 2020 AND THE PROSPECTUSES LISTED IN SCHEDULE 1
+TO CREDIT SUISSE INTERNATIONAL REGISTRATION DOCUMENT DATED 29 JUNE 2021 AND THE PROSPECTUSES LISTED IN SCHEDULE 1

-This supplement (the "Seventh Supplement") dated 12 May 2021 supplements the Registration Document dated 8 July 2020 and approved by the Commission de Surveillance du Secteur Financier (the "CSSF") on 8 July 2020 (the "Registration Document"), and the prospectuses listed in Schedule 1 hereto, and constitutes the seventh supplement to the Registration Document for the purposes of Article 10(1) and Article 23(5) of Regulation (EU) 2017/1129.
-This Seventh Supplement should be read in conjunction with the Registration Document, the first supplement to the Registration Document dated 21 September 2020 (the "First Supplement"), the second supplement to the Registration Document dated 4 November 2020 (the "Second Supplement"), the fourth supplement to the Registration Document dated 9 December 2020 (the "Fourth Supplement"), the fifth supplement to the Registration Document dated 23 December 2020 (the "Fourth Supplement"), the fifth supplement to the Registration Document dated 20 January 2021 (the "Fifth Supplement"), and the sixth supplement to the Registration Document dated 5 March 2021 (the "Sixth Supplement") (collectively, the "Existing Supplements"), including the documents incorporated by reference therein.
-The terms used in this Seventh Supplement have the same meaning as the terms used in the Registration Document.
+This supplement (the "Ninth Supplement") dated 29 March 2022 supplements the Registration Document dated, and approved by the Commission de Surveillance du Secteur Financier (the "CSSF") on, 29 June 2021 (the "Registration Document"), and the prospectuses listed in Schedule 1 hereto, and constitutes the ninth supplement to the Registration Document for the purposes of Article 10(1) and Article 23(5) of Regulation (EU) 2017/1129.
+The terms used but not defined in this Ninth Supplement have the same meaning as such terms used in the Registration Document.

+This Ninth Supplement is supplemental to, and should be read in conjunction with, the Registration Document as supplemented by the first supplement to the Registration Document dated 22 July 2021, the second supplement to the Registration Document dated 24 August 2021, the third supplement to the Registration Document dated 29 October 2021, the fourth supplement to the Registration Document dated 16 November 2021, the fifth supplement to the Registration Document dated 20 December 2021, the sixth supplement dated 21 January 2022, the seventh supplement dated 2 February 2022 and the eighth supplement dated 17 February 2022 (collectively, the "Existing Supplements"), including the documents incorporated by reference therein.
+To the extent that there is any inconsistency between (a) any statement in this Ninth Supplement or any statement or information incorporated by reference into the Registration Document by this Ninth Supplement, (b) any other statement or information in or incorporated by reference into the Registration Document as supplemented by the Existing Supplements, and/or (c) any other statement or information in or incorporated by reference into the prospectuses listed in Schedule 1 hereto, the statements or information in (a) above will prevail.